MTA Regional Bus Operations bus fleet: Description and history

 Most post-2000 orders also feature stop-request buttons located on grab bars.
 Beginning in 2016, new orders have been built/retrofitted with Wi-Fi connectivity and USB charging ports.
-In 2023, Wi-fi connectivity was removed on all buses due to low usage from passengers.
+In 2023, Wi-Fi connectivity was removed on all buses due to low usage.
+In 2023, the MTA began adding open-stroller areas to some buses, reducing the need for passengers with babies to fold their strollers; this was expanded to all buses in 2026.
+Non-folding bicycles are banned on most bus routes, except for a small number of routes that cross major bridges—the —whose fleet have bicycle racks on their exteriors.
+Some bus routes serving LaGuardia Airport and John F. Kennedy International Airport also have luggage racks inside.

 Starting in 2016, efforts to bring an audio/visual system to the current and future fleet went underway to improve customer service and ADA accessibility thru use of next stop announcements & PSAs.
 Though the former Long Island Bus Division (now NICE Bus) had already deployed such a system throughout its fleet since the early-2000s, the MTA had only trialed similar systems alongside GPS tracking between 2007 and 2012 on select routes in the New York City Bus system.
 Current plans include the installation of digital information screens installed throughout the interior of the bus which will provide real-time information such as time, weather, advertisements, & service advisories.
 The screens are supplied by contract from 3 different vendors and are installed on new bus deliveries starting in 2017 while buses built after 2008 are currently receiving retrofits.
 A new livery was also introduced, replacing the blue stripe livery on a white base that had been in use in one variation or another since the late 1970s.
 The first of these buses entered service in mid-May 2016 on the Q10 route.

+Low and zero emission buses

 Buses operating on clean or alternative fuels also make up a significant portion of the fleet, particularly since the establishment of the MTA's "Clean Fuel Bus" program in June 2000.
 Buses running compressed natural gas (CNG) were first tested in the early 1990s, and were mass-ordered beginning in 1995.
 Hybrid-electric buses, operating with a combination of diesel and electric power, were introduced in September 1998 with the Orion VI, and mass-ordered beginning in 2003 with the Orion VII.
 These hybrid buses proved to be useful, at least the 2006-2007 models, for these models cost significantly less to repair and maintain than earlier units.
 As of December 2022, the fleet has over 1,100 diesel-electric buses and over 700 buses powered by compressed natural gas, which make up less than half of the total fleet.
 This is the largest fleet of either kind in the United States.